 The Best Nylon String Guitar Roundup

-Here we bring you the best nylon string guitars in the market, conveniently divided into three price brackets to help you find one that suits your budget and playing style.
+Here is our updated list of the best nylon string guitars for 2016, sorted into three price brackets to help you find one that suits your budget and playing style.

-Choosing from the many nylon string guitars in the market can be cumbersome, so we have combed through what's available to find those that provide the best tone, build quality and value for money, and we grouped them according to their price range.
-To further narrow down your choice, note that cedar topped guitars are known for warm tones while spruce topped ones sound brighter.
-You should go for traditional flamenco style guitars if you're looking for something percussive and responsive, while a modern nylon string is ideal if you're looking for more sustain and note clarity.
+As such, manufacturers have been churning nylon string guitars in various shapes and sizes.
+To alleviate the cumbersome task of finding one that fits your needs, we have combed through what's available to find those that provide the best tone, build quality and value for money, and we grouped them according to their price range.
+Note that cedar topped guitars are known for warm tones while spruce topped ones sound brighter, so you'll want to consider this when taking your pick.
+You should also go for traditional flamenco style guitars if you're looking for something percussive and responsive, while a modern nylon string is ideal if you're looking for more sustain and note clarity.
 Whatever your preference maybe, you'll find a fitting nylon string guitar in this list.

 Best Nylon String Guitars Under $500